["learn"]

 15. Hugo cocktail

-If you enjoy light and bubbly drinks, then this Hugo cocktail recipe is for you.
-Made with elderflower liqueur, Prosecco, and club soda, it’s a delightful floral spin on the Aperol Spritz, packing a flavourful punch but with a lower ABV.
-The Hugo cocktail is the perfect after-work drink to serve if you’re living on the lighter side of life.
-If you want to give it an extra kick, you can add a bit of Bulldog Gin, but this cooling cocktail is equally delicious without it.
+If you enjoy light and bubbly German spritz drinks, then this Hugo cocktail recipe is for you.
+Made with elderflower liqueur, Prosecco, and soda water, it’s a delightful floral spin on the Aperol Spritz, packing a flavourful punch but with a lower ABV.
+The Hugo cocktail is the perfect after-work drink if you’re living on the lighter side of life.
+For an extra kick, you can add a bit of Bulldog Gin, but this cocktail is equally delicious without it.

 Keep it floral: 13 Tasty Elderflower Cocktails to Try at Home